 Despite being among the most valuable internet companies, both Amazon and Facebook are also the fastest growing based on expected free cash flow increases between 2016 and 2021.
 These massive companies are uniquely positioned to take advantage of the large amounts of advertising and e-commerce that will still move online.

-Given this favourable backdrop, when I hear that only 23% of the market‘s value is from technology, I think that number should be far higher.
+Given this favorable backdrop, when I hear that only 23% of the market’s value is from technology, I think that number should be far higher.
 I think that number will be far higher.

-Canadian investors looking to capitalize on what could be a coming era of mega-technology companies can look at Capital Group Funds (Canada) that have key investments in the technology sector and/or the large technology companies:
+Investors looking to capitalize on what could be a coming era of mega-technology companies can look at five American Funds with significant investments in the technology sector and/or the large technology companies:

 Past results are not predictive of results in future periods.

 The S&P 500 Composite Index (“Index”) is a product of S&P Dow Jones Indices LLC and/or its affiliates and has been licensed for use by Capital Group.
 Copyright © 2018 S&P Dow Jones Indices LLC, a division of S&P Global, and/or its affiliates.
 All rights reserved.
 Redistribution or reproduction in whole or in part are prohibited without written permission of S&P Dow Jones Indices LLC.

 Investments are not FDIC-insured, nor are they deposits of or guaranteed by a bank or any other entity, so they may lose value.

 Investors should carefully consider investment objectives, risks, charges and expenses.
 This and other important information is contained in the mutual fund prospectuses and summary prospectuses, which can be obtained from a financial professional, and should be read carefully before investing.
 Similar information about collective investment trusts can be obtained from Capital Group or participants' plan provider or employer.